ipph-development/assessments/readme.md

 The React assignment should take you less than 2 hours to complete.
 If you go over, please stop.

 Send a link to paulzakin@bsd.uchicago.edu with a link to the private repo with your solution once complete.
-Be sure to share your repo with **paulzakin** so we can access it.
+Be sure to share your repo with **paulzakin** (Paul's username) so we can access it.

 ## Overview